Motorbike rider on the Silver Route.

 Culture and heritage

 Art and culture are always present on the Silver Route.
-Its Roman origin combines with the memory of the different civilisations which have settled here in towns like Seville, Zafra, Plasencia, Hervás, Baños de Montemayor, Béjar, Zamora, León and Gijón.
-You can also visit two World Heritage Cities on the route: Mérida (with some of the world’s best-conserved Roman sites) and Cáceres (with its historic Jewish quarter and Roman, Monument and Renaissance buildings).
+Its Roman origin combines with the memory of the different civilisations which have settled here in towns like Seville, Zafra, Plasencia, Hervás, Baños de Montemayor, Béjar, Zamora, León or Gijón.
+You can also visit two World Heritage Cities on the route: Mérida (with some of the world’s best-preserved Roman monument ensembles) and Cáceres (with its historic Jewish quarter and Roman, mudéjar and Renaissance buildings).

 Motorcyclist passport